tcltk/tcl/doc/markdown/load.md

 }
 ```

-When built into a shared/dynamic library with a suitable name (e.g. **foo.dll** on Windows, **libfoo.so** on Solaris and Linux) it can then be loaded into Tcl with the following:
+When built into a shared/dynamic library with a suitable name (e.g. \fBfoo.dll\fR on Windows, \fBlibfoo.so\fR on Solaris and Linux) it can then be loaded into Tcl with the following:

 ```
 # Load the extension